paghdv/TrafficSignClassifier/readme.md

 ### Testing the model on New Images

-Here are five German traffic signs that I found on the web:
+Here are five German traffic signs that found on the web used to show result examples of images outside of the dataset:

 ![30km/h][image4] ![Priority road][image5] ![Stop sign][image6]
 ![General caution][image7] ![Roundabout mandatory][image8]

+These images are not from extreme cases and display mostly good contrast.
+They are mostly frontal views except for the stop sign that has a slightly slanted view.
+All five images present good contrast which is not a good representation of real cases.
+The roundabout sign had watermarks on top but this didn't affect result, possibly because after the resizing those were barely visible.
+One thing to notice is that the backgrounds varied significantly, a couple of them having sky, another with a rural theme and another one with trees and this didn't affect negatively the results.

 #### 1. Acuracy of the model in new images

-All five images were well classified with the resulting net.
-This is slightly surprising but at the same time an example of five images is not necessarely statistically significant.
+All five images were classified correctly with the resulting net.
+This slightly surprising but at the same time an example of five images is not necessarely statistically significant.
 The test and validation accuracy suggest than more that at least 4 of those images could be classified correctly.
+With the accuracies presented one could expect 4.6 correct images which rounds closer to the 5 being correct.
+This also reflects the fact that the training was successful and there was no over fitting.

 #### 2. Prediction certainty of the model
 The code for making predictions on my final model is located in the last cell of the Ipython notebook.